KWTV-DT

 KWTV-DT (channel 9) is a television station in Oklahoma City, Oklahoma, United States, affiliated with CBS.
-It is the flagship broadcast property of locally based Griffin Media, and is co-owned with MyNetworkTV affiliate KSBI (channel 52).
+It is the flagship broadcast property of locally based Griffin Media, and is sister to KSBI (channel 52), an independent station with MyNetworkTV.
 The two stations share studios on West Main Street in downtown Oklahoma City; KWTV-DT's transmitter is located on the city's northeast side.